tinacms/tina.io/content/guides/nextjs/tina-with-strapi/authenticating-with-strapi.md

   };
 ```

-@TODO: The Modal is extremely janky.

-You can now refresh your index page and should see a link that says "Edit This Site".
+Now refresh the index page and should see a link that says "Edit This Site".
 Clicking on it will bring up a login screen.
 Log in with the credentials you created earlier.
-You should see it switch to say "Stop Editing". .
+You should see it switch to say "Stop Editing".

 We also need our blog post pages to use `preview` and `previewData`.
-So exactly as we did for the index, go into `[slug].js` and add in the followingg
+So exactly as we did for the index, go into `[slug].js` and add in the following

+**pages/posts/\[slug.js\]**

 ```diff
 - export async function getStaticProps({ params }) {